 Yes they do!
 In addition to using an epilator on your legs, arms, underarms, bikini area, and other parts of the body, you can use them to remove facial hair on the upper lip, chin, or anywhere else you’d normally tweeze.
 Just be especially careful when going around the hair line and the brows!
 For precision work in those areas, I’d recommend using a miniature epilator that’s designed specifically for smaller areas of the face.

-Epilators are super simple to use!
-Must have one dial that turns it on and lets you choose between two speed settings.
+Epilators are super easy to use!
+Must have just the one dial that turns it on and offers a few different speed settings.

 Overall, while epilating can be a bit painful, the end result is absolutely worth it.
 Since purchasing my first device, I’ve been able to cut out two full steps from my shower routine.
 This saves me time in my everyday morning routine, and also converses water – bonus!
 Whereas before, I would shave three times a week, I now epilate once a week – max.
 And since there’s no need to use shave gel and then rinse off the legs, the entire process from start to finish is much faster and more convenient – just epilate, rinse off the device, and go!
 The best part?
 On the in-between days, I no longer have to deal with that annoying stubble – my legs and underarms always feel smooth, even if I’ve gone a week without epilating!

 Just getting started?
 Let me leave you with a few quick tips!

 For beginners – A great way to get yourself adjusted if you’re just starting out (instead of diving in head first like I did) is to shave 2-3 days before your first epilating session.
 That way, you won’t have a full leg/underarm of hair to tackle, and the pain will be lessened a bit.
 Then, grab your epilator every couple days and tackle hairs as they grow back out.